 Abarim Publications' online Biblical Hebrew Dictionary

 The verb זמם (zamam) means to consider, purpose or devise.
-It corresponds to an Arabic verb that means to speak or talk.
+It corresponds to an Arabic verb that means to speak or talk, which suggests that our verb originally mainly referred to the negotiating and concocting of a plan among multiple participants.

 Our verb may be used for any kind of planning or aiming to do.
 It's often deployed to describe YHWH's determination to punish or destroy nations (Jeremiah 4:28, Lamentations 2:17 Zechariah 1:6), but also for the planning or scheming of men (Genesis 11:6, Deuteronomy 19:19, Psalm 31:13).